MagdaPaj/debian-dependency-package-generation/README.md

 Architecture: amd64
 Maintainer: YourName <YourName@YourCompany>
 Depends: dependency-a (=1.2.3-1), dependency-b(=1.9.1-3)
+Conflicts: package-to-remove (=1.1.1)
 Description: Dependency Pack.
  You can add a longer description here.
 Mind the space at the beginning of this paragraph.
 ```

-## Structure of companion packages
+## Structure of pinning packages

-Companion packages consist of a plain `control` file and an additional APT preference file that will be placed under `etc/apt/preferences.d/` during installation.
+Pinning packages consist of a plain `control` file and an additional APT preference file that will be placed under `etc/apt/preferences.d/` during their installation.
 Every dependent package results in an entry with the following structure:

 ```
 Package: aziot-identity-service